visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The CreateDatabaseCorrelation function creates a database correlation, which is a VisIt construct that relates the time-states for two or more databases in some way.
+    The CreateDatabaseCorrelation function creates a database correlation, which is a VisIt construct that relates the timestates for two or more databases in some way.
 You would use the CreateDatabaseCorrelation function if you wanted to put plots from more than one time-varying database in the same vis window and then move them both through time in some synchronized